 After a very long time, I found myself in the mood for a good ole' British mystery novel.
 Having read Agatha Christie's novels in the past repeatedly, I was on the hunt for something different this time around.
 Enter Mr. Collins with what was apparently one of the first detective/mystery novels written in the English language.

-The Moonstone is a story about the mysterious disappearance of an Indian diamond in colonial England.
+To begin, The Moonstone is a story about the mysterious disappearance of an Indian diamond in colonial England.
 The story is told through the narratives of a number of different characters who witness events that lead to solving the crime.
 Each chapter works to further the plot in a different manner, and there are multiple stories within the larger story, and all of them are interesting.
 There are a number of red herrings, and an intensely satisfying explanation to all occurrences at the end.

 The plot moves fairly quickly although the time elapsed in the book itself isn't quite as fast, due mainly to the fact that the novel takes place in the late 1840's.
 Reading the novel reminded me strangely enough of just how fast we move from place to place, idea to idea in this day and age.